 Interestingly, in many respects these recommendations are interlinked and the success in building an anti-fraud culture and identifying and preventing procurement fraud and corruption can only be done, where all actions are implemented.

-There is a clear inability of local government to measure the level of procurement fraud and corruption risk that it faces, that is highlighted in a number of areas that includes the limited number of cases reported, data on procurement fraud and corruption cases isn’t collected, in a large percentage of cases procurement fraud, bribery and corruption isn’t on the corporate risk register and additionally limited spend analysis is conducted, specifically from the respondents:
+There is a clear inability of local government to measure the level of procurement fraud and corruption risk that it faces, that is highlighted in a number of areas that includes the limited number of cases reported, data on procurement fraud and corruption cases aren’t collected, in a large percentage of cases procurement fraud, bribery and corruption isn’t on the corporate risk register and additionally limited spend analysis is conducted, specifically from the respondents:

 24% always carrying out spend analysis